rfjakob/eme/README.md

 EME uses multiple invocations of a block cipher to construct a new cipher of bigger block size (in multiples of 16 bytes, up to 2048 bytes).

+Key advantages:

+* Deterministic encryption - no random nonce
+* Zero overhead - zero ciphertext expansion
+  * But this also means there is no authentication!
+The application must validate decrypted data.
+* True wide-block encryption.
+Changing a single bit randomizes the whole ciphertext.
+  * This is not the case for AES-XTS, for example.

 Quoting from the original [[eme]](#eme) paper:

 > We describe a block-cipher mode of operation, EME, that turns an n-bit block cipher into